mashupgarage/MG-Eng-Playbook/dev-competencies/javascript-competencies.md

 - Uses functional style iterators (e.g `.map`, `.reduce`, `.filter`) instead of loops (e.g. `for`, `while`).
 - Has a commanding grasp of the splat (`...`).
 - Prefers immutable versions of operations (e.g. `.slice` instead of `.pop`).

+## Asynchronous Javascript

+### Description

+Writes clear and effective asynchronous JS code.

+### Examples

+- Able to trace asynchronous execution.
+- Knows how to properly interact with resolved promises.
+- Properly catches rejected promises and provides clear error path.
+- Applies a consistent promise style throughout the codebase.
+- Avoids mixing promise chains (`.then`, `.catch`) and `async/await` in the same function.